twigphp/Twig/doc/intro.rst

 Replace the ``/path/to/lib/`` path with the path you used for Twig installation.

-If you have installed Twig via Composer you can take adventage of Composer's autoload mechanism by replacing the previous snippet for::
+If you have installed Twig via Composer you can take advantage of Composer's autoload mechanism by replacing the previous snippet for::

     require_once '/path/to/vendor/autoload.php'